lilixiang/socialnetwork/README.md

 socialnetwork
 =============
-This is a sns website demo.
+This is an sns website demo.